dart-lang/site-www/src/_guides/language/analysis-options.md

     await_only_futures: true
 ```

-{{site.alert.important}}
+{{site.alert.note}}
-  **Don't mix list and key-value syntaxes for the rules in the same options file.**
+  Due to YAML restrictions, you can't mix list and key-value syntax in the same rules entry.
-  YAML doesn't support mixing both syntaxes in the same collection.
-  However, you can use the other syntax in another YAML file
+  You can, however, use the other syntax for rules in an included file.
-  and add it to your main options file using `include:`.
 {{site.alert.end}}

 ## Excluding code from analysis